reactjs/react.dev/content/docs/hooks-reference.md

 #### Specifying the initial state

-There’s a few different ways to initialize `useReducer` state.
+There’s two different ways to initialize `useReducer` state.
 You may choose either one depending on the use case.
 The simplest way to pass the initial state as a second argument:

 ```js{3}
   const [state, dispatch] = useReducer(